10 Must-Visit Monasteries In Mongolia - Updated 2023

 Posted by MNB World on Wednesday, 29 May 2019

 The meditation center was built in the unique shape of the head of an elephant.
 It was opened in 2006 and is known for its marvelous architecture and breathtaking interiors that exhibit a thangka depicting the mythical Shambhala and a Kalachakra Mandala.
 It offers an enthralling view of the surrounding granite formations, rolling valleys and a river meandering through the lush greeneries.
-There are more than one hundred and eight stairs that lead to the temple, and you can find here the Buddhist monks as well as the visitors meditating to attain tranquillity and peace.
+There are more than one hundred and eight stairs that lead to the temple, and you can find here the Buddhist monks of Mongolia as well as the visitors meditating to attain tranquillity and peace.

 Aryaval Monastery / Aryaval Meditation Center